Using the Multiplication Rule In Exercises 19-32, use the Multipl... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Multiplication Rule in probability states that the probability of two independent events occurring together is the product of their individual probabilities.
-This rule is essential for calculating the likelihood of multiple outcomes happening simultaneously, especially when events do not influence each other.
+The Multiplication Rule states that the probability of two independent events occurring together is the product of their individual probabilities.
+In this context, if the events are the selection of children who have lost a friend or relative to murder, the rule allows us to calculate the probability of all selected children experiencing this event by multiplying the individual probabilities for each child.

 Recommended video: